Marketplace-development/even-groups-a-d2024-group8/README.md

 If the profile type is invalid or not recognized, the user is redirected to the main page with an error message.

 #### @main.route('/request_booking/<musician_id>', methods=['GET', 'POST'])
-This route handles the process of a venue requesting a booking with a musician.
-First, it checks if the user is logged in by looking for the user_id in the session.
-If the user is not logged in, they are redirected to the login page with an error message.
+This route allows venues to request a booking for a musician.
+If the user is not logged in or is not a venue profile, they are redirected with an error message.
+The musician profile is retrieved, and if not found, the user is redirected with an error.
-If the user is logged in, the profile information is fetched.
-It then checks if the logged-in user is a venue, since only venues are allowed to request bookings.
-If the user is not a venue, they are redirected to the main page with an error message.
-The function then attempts to retrieve the musician's details based on the given musician_id.
-If the musician is not found, the user is redirected with an error message.
-When the form is submitted (via a POST request), the function processes the booking details.
-It checks the booking date and duration to ensure they are in the correct format.
-If the data is invalid, the user receives an error message and is redirected back to the booking page.
+For POST requests, the form data (date, duration, and payment method) is validated.
+The date is parsed, and the duration is checked to ensure valid time format and positive values.
+The total price is calculated based on the musician's hourly rate.
+If validation passes, a new booking is created with the status "Requested", and a payment object is also created.
-If the data is valid, a new booking is created with the status "Requested".
-This booking is linked to both the musician and the venue, with details like the booking date and duration.
-The booking is saved in the database, and if successful, the user receives a confirmation message.
-If there is an error saving the booking, the changes are rolled back and the user is shown an error message.
+The booking and payment objects are committed to the database, and if successful, the user is notified and redirected to the main page.
+If an error occurs, the transaction is rolled back and an error message is displayed.
-If the request is a GET request, the booking.html page is rendered, allowing the venue to review the booking details before submitting the request.
+For GET requests, the (booking.html) template is rendered to allow the user to fill out the booking form.

 #### @main.route('/respond_booking <uuid:booking_id>', methods=['POST'])
  This route is used for a musician to respond to a booking request.
 It first checks if the user is logged in by looking for the user_id in the session.
 If the user is not logged in, they are redirected to the login page with an error message.